bvr0n/PortScanner/README.md

                       @bvr0n
 ```

-> PortScanner is a simple & fast TCP port scanner written in python.
+> PortScanner is a simple & fast TCP port scanner written in python, this way you can easily grab all open ports and scan them in nmap for running services.

 # Installation :